openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/linux-tunnel-options.md

 resolvectl domain  # inspect the configuration of query routing domains
 ```

-If any interfaces have a wildcard routing domain configured, `ziti-edge-tunnel` will also configure its tun with a wildcard routing domain.
+If any interface has a wildcard routing domain configured, `ziti-edge-tunnel` will also configure its tun with a wildcard routing domain.
 If no other interface has a wildcard routing domain configured, neither will the `ziti-edge-tunnel` tun.

 ```bash
 # Specify the tun interface address and the subnet to which Service domain names are resolved (default 100.64.0.1/10).
 The nameserver address is always the tun interface address +1, default is 100.64.0.2.
 --dns-ip-range <ip range>
 ```

-#### How does `ziti-edge-tunnel run` configure nameservers?
+#### How does `run` configure nameservers?

 `ziti-edge-tunnel run` provides a built-in nameserver that will answer queries that exactly match authorized OpenZiti services' intercept domain names, and will respond with a hard-fail `NXDOMAIN` code if the query does not match an authorized service.